Nunthorpe Methodist Church Safeguarding Policy

 The church stewards must ensure that agreed procedures are in place for events that involve children, young people or vulnerable adults.

 It is essential that events that involve children or vulnerable adults do not slip through the net because they are not owned by the church.
-Any such events must be notified to the DSO prior to final agreement with the event organiser to ensure that all permissions, risk assessments and good practice guidelines are in
+Any such events must be notified to the District Safeguarding Officer (DSO) prior to final agreement with the event organiser to ensure that all permissions, risk assessments and good practice guidelines are in place.
+These include:

 Responsibilities for those planning and leading the event.